Phillip-D-Shields/res701-journal/blogs/blog07.md

-# Blog 07 :
+# Blog 07 : 10/05/21

 ## Intellectual property (IP)

-this class discussed and explored the various ways that IP can use copyrights, patents, and licenses. we also discussed the differences between licenses and ideal use-cases for each.
+this class discussed and explored what IP is, and the various ways that IP can use copyrights, patents, and licenses. we also discussed the differences between licenses and ideal use-cases for each.

 ## common licenses

-#### GNU GPLv3
+#### GNU GPLv3 (my new fav)

 > Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.